Mohammed-faleh-444/OS-Assignment1-Mohammed-Aldawsari/README.md

 git push origin main
 ```

-### **Part 3: Documentation (1 mark)**

-Complete these three files:

-#### 3.1: DEVELOPMENT_LOG.md (0.4 marks)
-Document your development process with **at least 5 entries**:
-- What you worked on
-- What challenges you faced
-- How you solved problems
-- Timestamps for each entry

-#### 3.2: REFLECTION.md (0.3 marks)
-Answer the 4 reflection questions about your learning experience:
-- What you learned about multithreading
-- Challenges you faced
-- How you overcame difficulties
-- Real-world applications

-#### 3.3: ANSWERS.md (0.3 marks)
-Provide detailed answers to all 4 assignment questions:
-- Each answer should be 3-5 sentences minimum
-- Use proper terminology
-- Reference your code where relevant

-### **Part 4: Version Control (0.5 marks)**

-Your repository must show:
-- ✅ **At least 3 meaningful commits** spread over time
-- ✅ Clear commit messages describing what changed
-- ✅ Commits made on **different dates/times** (not all at once!)
-- ✅ Incremental progress (not everything in one commit)
+### **Part 3: Documentation (2 marks)**

+Complete these three markdown files in your repository to document your work and demonstrate your understanding:

+#### 3.1: DEVELOPMENT_LOG.md (1 mark)
+Track your development process with **minimum 5 entries**:
+- Date and time of work session
+- What you worked on (specific features or tasks)
+- Challenges encountered during this session
+- Solutions you implemented
+- Time spent (approximate)
+- **Template with example format is provided in the file!**
+- Entries should be spread across different dates (not all at once)

+#### 3.2: REFLECTION.md (0.5 marks)
+Answer the **4 reflection questions** provided in the file:
+1. What did you learn about multithreading from this assignment?
+2. What was the most challenging part of this assignment and why?
+3. How did you overcome the challenges you faced?
+4. How can multithreading concepts be applied in real-world applications?
+- Each answer: **minimum 5-7 sentences**
+- Write in your own words, showing genuine reflection
+- Connect concepts to your actual experience with the code

+#### 3.3: ANSWERS.md (0.5 marks)
+Answer the **4 technical questions** in the provided template:
+- Each answer: **minimum 3-5 sentences**
+- Include specific examples from your code or output
+- Use proper technical terminology (thread, process, time quantum, context switch, etc.)
+- Reference relevant parts of your code where appropriate

+### **Part 4: Video Demonstration (2 marks)**

+Create a **2-3 minute video** (not shorter, not longer) showing:

+1. **Introduction (30 seconds)**:
+   - State your name and student ID
+   - Show your GitHub repository homepage
+   - Verify repository is public and uses university email

+2. **Code Walkthrough (1 minute)**:
+   - Navigate through your repository files
+   - Show your three modifications (priority, context switches, waiting time)
+   - Briefly explain each feature you added

+3. **Execution Demo (30 seconds)**:
+   - Open your IDE (VS Code, IntelliJ IDEA, Eclipse, or similar)
+   - Show the `SchedulerSimulation.java` file open in the IDE
+   - Compile and run using your IDE's run button/feature
+   - Show console output with your student ID and unique simulation parameters

+4. **Concept Explanation (30 seconds)**:
+   - Pick ONE threading concept you learned
+   - Options: `Thread.start()`, `Thread.join()`, `Thread.sleep()`, or how the ready queue works
+   - Explain it in your own words using your code as example

+5. **Closing (10 seconds)**:
+   - Show your commit history (at least 3 commits)
+   - Thank you message

+**Video Requirements**:
+- Upload to **Google Drive** with public sharing link
+- Set permissions to "Anyone with the link can view"
+- Name: `StudentID_Assignment1_Demo.mp4` (or .mov, .avi)
+- Show your face OR use clear voice narration
+- Screen recording showing code and execution
+- Good audio quality (test your microphone first!)

 **Good commit examples**:
 - ✅ "Part 1: Set student ID to 441234567"